 Will the vaccine stop someone from spreading the virus?

-Early findings, which are not yet formally published, suggest that the Oxford/AstraZeneca vaccine may contribute to reducing the spread of the virus – you can read about this HERE.
-However, there is currently no sufficient evidence to indicate that the COVID-19 vaccine will stop you passing on the virus.
+The COVID-19 vaccine will not entirely remove the risk of contracting or passing on the virus.
 It is therefore very important to continue following the guidance in your local area to protect those around you.